 A marriage is a wonderful union of two people who love each other.

 Nowhere does it say that you have to have much in common to fall in love.
-But, it is important that you find activities that you can do together to help strengthen your connection.
+But, it is important that you find activities that you can do together to help strengthen your connection and keep the spark alive.

 Hi, my name is Brad Browning.
 I’m a relationship coach and marriage expert from Vancouver, Canada.
 You may recognize me from my bestselling Mend The Marriage Program.